Willy's Wonderland: Plot

-In the ensuing chaos, Knighty fatally impales Aaron with his sword, Dan is eaten alive by Tito and Sara, and Arty mauls Kathy and Bob to death in a party room.
-Just before Knighty can kill Liv, the Janitor decapitates him and also breaks Arty's jaws, killing them both.
+In the ensuing chaos, Knighty fatally impales Aaron with his sword, Dan is eaten alive by Tito and Sara, The Janitor kills Knighty by decapitating him with his own sword, and Arty mauls Bob and Kathy to death in a party room.
+After Bob and Kathy are killed by Arty, The Janitor steps in and kills Arty by breaking his jaws.
 As Cammy stalks Chris in an arcade, he calls Lund for help; she goes to the restaurant with deputy sheriff Evan Olson upon learning that Liv is there.

 On the way, Lund reveals to Evan that, after the restaurant was shut down, the animatronics continued murdering people around Hayesville until she, Tex, and Jed made a deal with them.
 Over the years, they tricked random drifters into cleaning up the restaurant, offering them as human sacrifices in order to stop the animatronics' killing spree.
 Liv's parents were among the victims and a guilty Lund adopted her.
-When the Janitor and Liv arrive at the arcade, Cammy snaps Chris' neck.
+When the Janitor and Liv arrive at the arcade, Cammy snaps Chris's neck, killing him.
 They subdue Cammy and attempt to leave before Lund and Evan stop them.
 Lund handcuffs the Janitor and leaves him to die as Evan takes Liv away.
 While driving back, Evan is killed by a stowaway Tito as Liv escapes.

-In the restaurant, the Janitor subdues Sara and fatally twists Cammy's head.
+In the restaurant, the Janitor subdues Sara and fatally twists Cammy's head, killing her.
 An enraged Lund tries to lure Willy to kill the Janitor, only for Willy to tear her in half.
 Willy and the Janitor fight each other until the Janitor kills him by hitting his face repeatedly with a bag filled with soda cans and ripping his head off.
 The next morning, Tex and Jed return and find the restaurant completely clean, with the animatronics missing.
 The Janitor receives his repaired vehicle and invites Liv to accompany him.
-While Tex and Jed discuss planning to re-open the restaurant, Sara suddenly appears, and sets their car on fire with gasoline, causing a massive explosion that not only kills the three, but also destroys the entire restaurant.
-As the sun rises, the Janitor and Liv drive out of the town, running over a wandering Tito along the way.
+While Tex and Jed discuss planning to re-open the restaurant, Sara suddenly appears, and sets their car on fire with gasoline, causing a massive explosion that kills the three.
+As the sun rises, the Janitor and Liv drive out of the town, running over a wandering Tito along the way, killing him.